 New guidance released by Office for Civil Rights (OCR) confirms that cloud service providers (CSPs) that store patient health information must now comply with HIPAA.
 If you’re thinking, “why only now?”, you’re not alone.
 Cloud storage is one of HIPAA’s many gray areas, due the fact CSPs have, until now, been able to circumnavigate their […]

-A few months back, we published a guide detailing some of the ‘gray areas of HIPAA’ that all covered entities and business associates need to be aware of.
-The HIPAA rules apply to behavioural and mental health in much the same way, but there are a few differences for providers who specialise in these fields. […]
+A few months back, we published a guide detailing some of the “Facts of HIPAA’ that all covered entities and business associates need to be aware of.
+The HIPAA rules apply to behavioural and mental health in much the same way, but there are a few differences for providers who specialise in these fields.
+This […]

 The HIMSS Annual Conference & Exhibition has long been a hotly-anticipated date in the health IT calendar, and this year’s event was no exception.
 As the dust settles after HIMSS16, we’ve compiled five of the biggest topics of conversation from our five days in the Mojave Desert.
 Cybersecurity Cybersecurity was a major talking point of […]